Chapter reworked a little!

 And it didn't start again.

-Sam leant back in the seat, thinking that the vehicle had stalled, and after a moment tried again.
+Sam leaned back in the seat, thinking that the vehicle had stalled, and after a moment tried again.

 Sam hunched her shoulders incredulously, before flinging her weight forward onto the steering wheel, groaning, "For crying out loud!"